viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 You could try one of the following:

 - Add speakers and record your voice so that the pet feeder can play a message to your pet each time it dispenses a treat.
-- Train a [ML model](/services/ml/) to recognize when your pet performs a trick, and withhold the treat until a specific trick is detected.
+- Train an [ML model](/services/ml/) to recognize when your pet performs a trick, and withhold the treat until a specific trick is detected.
 - Add a button that your pet must press to access the treat.
   If you add several treat types, you might include a different color button for each treat type, allowing your pet to choose.
 - If you have multiple pets, you could configure different treats for each pet by training the ML model on each pet, and dispensing different treats depending on the pet recognized.